What to Do If You’ve Been Accused of Insurance Fraud

 June 20, 2019 | Comments Off on I’ve Been Charged With Unlawful Surveillance – How Serious Is This?

-So you have been arrested for Unlawful Surveillance in New York City.
+So you have been arrested for unlawful surveillance in New York City.
 You have appeared before a judge, and, because it was your first contact with the justice system, the judge agreed to release you on your own recognizance.
 You think to yourself: How serious can this be?
 After all, you have never been in trouble before and the crime you are accused of does not involve any violence.
 And then you go on the internet and you google: Unlawful Surveillance in New York City.
 And you realize your pending case is much more serious than you thought – and, as an attorney practicing for over 25 years in New York, I can tell you that you are right.
 Unlawful Surveillance is a very serious crime and if not handled properly, it can land you in prison, can leave you with a permanent felony criminal record, and it…

 Read More